nsmsn/dotcom/src/posts/2025-in-books.md

 tags:
   - Books
 ---

+Every year it is my annual tradition to inventory my reading for the calendar year.
+I started several books throughout the year, but only finished a few.

 I ended 2024 and began 2025 saying I wanted to read more and "reclaim my attention"&mdash;whatever that means.
 Baseball Season is long, and so is Basketball Season, too.
 Sleep was precious.
 I am not going to beat myself up about the books I did not finish this year.
 There were several I started and had to put down.
 Even [the one about <i>The Onion</i>](https://www.npr.org/2025/03/23/nx-s1-5184428/funny-because-its-true-tells-the-history-of-satirical-paper-the-onion), I just couldn't get all the way through.
 Oh well.

 Here’s a guide to the emoji in this post:<br/>